RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 **This how-to will teach you how to do the following:**

-* Create a Tracker App using a ready-made app template
+* Create a Tracker app using a an app template and edit in Mendix Studio
-* Create and configure an action card in the app to open the parts list
+* Create and configure an action card on the Home page to open the parts list
 * Create and configure a page to display the parts list with part attributes
 * Create a new entity and add part attributes such as part name, code, stock, location, etc. This entity with part attributes acts as a data source for the pages you create.
 * Create and configure buttons and pages to add a new part, edit stock, and delete a part from the parts list